mark182182/hackernews-daily/README.md

 # hackernews-daily
-Sends an email with the top posts
+Sends an email with the latest posts